 Q1: How long does post-vacation burnout last?

 Circadian rhythm: 5 to 7 days.
 Dopamine receptor recovery: 10 to 14 days (Volkow et al., 2010).
-But you do not need to wait.
+But you do not need to wait for either one.
 The 2-Minute Rule restores study behavior in 2 to 3 days, well before full physiological recovery.
 Action first, feeling later.

 Q2: Should I make up the days I missed?

 No. Cepeda et al. (2008) showed that a 5-day learning gap fully recovers within 3 weeks of normal-paced resumption.
 Attempting to "make up" the deficit triples your risk of a second collapse.
-Forfeit the missed days.
-Continue from now.
+Forfeit the missed days and continue from today.

 Q3: What if I cannot bring myself to go to work either?